 Opening Ceremony Keynote

-For five days in April 2009, the world was glued to their TV screens as Captain Richard Phillips became the center of an extraordinary international drama when he was captured by Somali pirates who hijacked his ship, the first hijacking of a U.S. ship in more than 200 years.
+For five days in April 2009, the world was glued to their TV screens as Captain Richard Phillips became the center of an extraordinary international drama when he was captured by Somali pirates who hijacked his ship on April 8, the first hijacking of a U.S. ship in more than 200 years.

-The U.S. Navy responded to the scene, and negotiations were ongoing between the pirates and the captain of the USS Bainbridge.
-On Friday April 10th, Captain Phillips jumped out of the lifeboat and managed to swim a few yards toward the nearby destroyer, but the pirates went in after him and managed to haul him back in.
-The standoff dragged on until April 12th, when Navy SEAL snipers saw one of the pirates aim his AK-47 machine gun at Capt.
+When the U.S. Navy responded to the scene, Captain Phillips jumped out of the lifeboat and managed to swim toward the nearby destroyer, but the pirates went in after him and managed to haul him back in.
+The standoff dragged on until April 12, when Navy SEAL snipers saw one of the pirates aim his AK-47 machine gun at Capt.
 Richard Phillips's back and concluded he was in “imminent danger.”

 President Barack Obama, who spoke with Captain Phillips by phone after he was freed, said, "I share the country's admiration for the bravery of Captain Phillips and his selfless concern for his crew.
 His courage is a model for all Americans."

 Captain Richard Phillips is the author of A Captain’s Duty: Somali Pirates, Navy SEALs, and Dangerous Days at Sea, about his experience and his remarkable rescue.
-This dramatic story was also transformed into an Academy-Award and Golden-Globe nominated film, Captain Phillips, which hit the big screens in fall of 2013.
+This dramatic story was also transformed into the 2013 Academy-Award and Golden-Globe nominated film, Captain Phillips.

 back to top